Orepap/Clust3D/README.md

 randomizing sample presentation order is a well-established practice in neural network training that helps avoid local minima and improves convergence.
 Fully seeding this behaviour would require fixing Python's built-in random seed separately, which may interfere with convergence and is therefore not recommended.

- **As a result, repeated runs
-may still produce different clustering solutions.
-Repeating the training a number of times and taking a consensus assignment across runs is always recommended as good practice to verify the stability of the resulting partition**.
+**As a result, repeated runs may still produce different clustering solutions.
+Repeating the training a number of times and taking a consensus assignment across runs is always recommended as good practice to verify the stability of the resulting partition.**

 # ADVANCED

 <p align="justify">
 The user can input their own preprocessed data file to be trained by Clust3D, by setting the preprocessing parameters to "none".
 ```python
 from Clust3D.main import Clust3D